TOURNAMENT SERIES RULES

 No Offsides in 3v3 or 4v4.

-No Slide Tackling except to stop or intercept the ball. (i.e. a player may slide to save a ball from going out of bounds).
+No Slide Tackling except to intercept the ball.
 No contact can be made with the opposing players while sliding for the ball.
-If contact is made during a slide tackle, it could warrant a yellow card based on the referee’s discretion.
+If contact is made sliding for the ball, it could warrant a yellow card based on the referee’s discretion.

 Kick-Ins will be used in place of throw-ins.